Jonahss/AppiumRepl/README.md

 Then `node .`.

-Enter the name of application you want to test.
+Enter the number corresponding to the application you want to test.

+(alternatively, if you run `node .
+APP_NAME` it will skip the app menu and start the repl immediately)

 Then you can call your driver commands with passing handler for call back.
 It comes by a in built handler called handler which needs to be passed.